tmikeschu/career-development-curriculum/module_three/README.md

-# Module Three Professional Development
+# Module Three Career Development

 In Module Three, students capitalize on the skills mastered in Modules One and Two through curriculum that focuses on strategies for finding a fulfilling career and preparing for the job search post-graduation.
 The following are key components of success in this module: